talhariaz324/job-listing-backend/README.md

 # Job Management API with Unsplash Integration

-This project allows users to create jobs that fetch images from Unsplash.
-If the image is successfully fetched, the job is marked as "resolved"; otherwise, the job is stored as "pending".
+This project enables users to create jobs to retrieve images from Unsplash.
+When an image is successfully retrieved, the job status is updated to "resolved"; if unsuccessful, the job remains "pending".

 ## Features

-- Create jobs that attempt to fetch an image from Unsplash.
+- Create jobs to fetch images from Unsplash.
-- Jobs are either resolved with an image URL or stored as pending if an image cannot be fetched.
+- Jobs return an image URL if successful; otherwise, they remain pending.
-- JSON file used as a data store for jobs.
+- Uses a JSON file as the data store for job statuses.

 ## Requirements